garethjmsaunders/digital-code-style-guide/commit-messages.md

 ```
 FEAT (Scrollspy): Add Scrollspy into long-form-content module

+Scrollspy was previously removed to reduce file size but is
+now required for a number of projects.
+This has been added
+back in, including full documentation.

+Fixes #155 (Trello DPL board)
 ```

 ```
 DOCS (Commit messages): Textual clarifications to subject line rules

-* I changed my mind about insisting on a full stop after the brief summary as it takes up one of the 50/70 character limit, it looks more like a heading this way, and it is less fussy.
+* I changed my mind about insisting on a full stop after the brief
+  summary as it takes up one of the 50/70 character limit, it looks
+  more like a heading this way, and it is less fussy.
-* I teased out rules about how to style a component, to remove any ambiguity.
+* I teased out rules about how to style a component, to remove
+  any ambiguity.
 ```

 ## References

-Based on:
+Inspired by and based heavily on:

 * [Bluejava Git commit message format guide][bluejava]
 * [Make WordPress core handbook: Commit messages][wordpresscommit]
+* [AngularJS Git commit message conventions][angularjs]

 [bluejavacommit]: https://github.com/bluejava/git-commit-guide "Bluejava Git commit message format guide"
 [wordpresscommit]: https://make.wordpress.org/core/handbook/best-practices/commit-messages/ "Make WordPress Core commit messages"
 [wikipedia-imperative]: https://en.wikipedia.org/wiki/Imperative_mood "The imperative is a grammatical mood that forms commands or requests, including the giving of prohibition or permission, or any other kind of advice or exhortation."
+[angularjs]: https://gist.github.com/stephenparish/9941e89d80e2bc58a153 "Commit Message Conventions by Stephen Parish"